Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Warsaw, Poland.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant visa vaccination requirements are available on CDC's website.
 You can also read Frequently Asked Questions about our medical examination requirements on Travel.State.Gov.

-When your examination is completed, the doctor will send the results directly to the embassy.
-It may take two to three (2-3) weeks after the exam for the results to arrive, so please schedule your medical exam accordingly.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
-Instead, bring it to your visa interview.
+When your examination is completed, it will be available electronically or the doctor will provide you with a sealed envelope.
+It may take from a few days to a few weeks depending on each individual case, so please schedule your medical exam accordingly.
+If given an envelope, DO NOT OPEN THIS ENVELOPE.
+You must bring it to your visa interview.
 The consular officer cannot complete your visa interview without the results of your medical exam.

-Any x-rays taken will be given to you.
-You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
-However, you must carry the x- rays with you when you travel to the United States for the first time.
+Any x-rays taken will be given to you in CD format and you must carry it with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.

 Please use the list below to determine the items that every applicant must bring to the immigrant visa interview: